-In the figure on the left side on the next page is a recommended target map shown for a N/A engine.
-Below that is a recommended target map shown for a turbocharged engine.
+In the figure on the left side is a recommended target map shown for a N/A engine.
+Next to that (on the right) is a recommended target map shown for a turbocharged engine.

 Lambda target map for a N/A engine